stuartmurry/store-front/README.md

 ```
 CLEARDB_DATABASE_URL=mysql://root@localhost:3306/bamazon?reconnect=true

-#Enable Drop and recreate tables when unit tests are run
+#Enable Drop and recreate tables when unit tests are run (this will override to `test` when unit test are executing)
-NODE_ENV=test;
+NODE_ENV=development;
 ```

 Save the file.